Man claims assault was prompted by his Trump sticker

-ST. PETERSBURG, Fla.
-(WOFL FOX 35) - A Pinellas County man is recovering from a violent road rage attack that he believes happened because he's a supporter of President Trump.
+ST. PETERSBURG (FOX 13) - A Pinellas County man is recovering from a violent road rage attack that he believes happened because he's a supporter of President Trump.

 Gregg Dunay has a Trump bumper sticker and banner on the car he was driving Tuesday.
 As he approached an intersection, he realized he needed to turn left, but another driver didn't want to let him in.